nop33/si/src/content/custom-page/get-involved.md

       We build cooperation between important actors with conflicting preferences by facilitating mutual understanding, information exchange, collective prioritization and policy learning.
+seo:
+  title: ""
+  description: Interested in our approach?
+We're always looking for new ideas,
+    collaborations and support.
+We are also happy to share our insights and provide input.
+Get in touch and let's contribute to the future.
 ---